irlgabriel/portfolio/README.md

 ### - I am rebuilding this app using react's bootstrap.

 ## Features:
-### - Magic scroll for the sidebar!
+### - Scroll Spy for the sidebar!
 ### - Mobile design
-### - Custom styles (I don't really want it to look like a bootstrap site, just trying to get familiar with reactstrap)
+### - Custom styles (I don't really want it to look like a bootstrap site, just trying to get familiar with reactstrap along the way)

 ## Issues:
-### - Footer items are not centered!
+### - Footer items are not centered! (done)
+### - ListGroup doesn't span the whole height of the main div